Premier, Cabinet and Parliament

 These Guides enable access for the community to the Minutes and Decisions of State Cabinet, which are historically significant documents revealing the decisions made by the government of the day.
 These unique records are the primary source documents for information about issues raised and decisions made at State Cabinet meetings.

 Following is a list of Guides to Western Australian State Cabinet Records from 1976 onwards.
-The Guides also provide links to all digitised State Cabinet Minutes and Decisions from 1990 onwards:
+The Guides also provide links to digitised State Cabinet Minutes and Decisions from 1990 onwards:

 Guide to the 1992 State Cabinet Records